yjp20/prism/docs/getting-started/01-installation.md

 ## Executable Binaries

-For users without Node and/or NPM/Yarn, standalone binaries are provided for [all major platforms](https://github.com/stoplightio/prism/releases).
+For users without Node.JS and/or npm/Yarn, standalone binaries are provided for [all major platforms](https://github.com/stoplightio/prism/releases).
 The quickest way to install the appropriate package for your operating system is via this shell script:

 ```bash
 curl -L https://raw.githack.com/stoplightio/prism/master/install | sh